Table of Contents

 While teaching others, Ananya also revised her own concepts and became more confident.
 Her group completed the project very well and got the highest marks.

+The teacher praised Ananya for sharing her knowledge and helping others.
 From that day, she always helped her classmates whenever they needed support.

 Moral: Sharing knowledge helps everyone grow.